-- A maximum leverage ratio (defined as total indebtedness net of certain cash and cash equivalents to total asset value) of 60%, - A maximum secured leverage ratio (defined as total secured debt to secured total asset value) of 40%, - A minimum fixed charge coverage ratio (defined as consolidated earnings before interest, taxes, depreciation and amortization to consolidated fixed charges) of 1.50x, - A minimum unsecured interest coverage ratio of 1.75x, - A maximum unsecured leverage ratio of 60%, and - Recourse indebtedness at any time cannot exceed 15% of total asset value.
+- A minimum fixed charge coverage ratio (defined as consolidated earnings before interest, taxes, depreciation and amortization to consolidated fixed charges) of 1.50x, - A minimum unsecured interest coverage ratio of 1.75x, - A maximum unsecured leverage ratio of 60%, and - Recourse indebtedness at any time cannot exceed 15% of total asset value.

-Consistent with the Second Amended and Restated Credit Facility, the Third Amended and Restated Credit Facility provided that our annual distributions may not exceed the greater of (1) 95% of our FFO or (2) the amount required for us to (a) qualify and maintain our REIT status and (b) avoid the payment of federal or state income or excise tax.
-If certain events of default exist or would result from a distribution, we may be precluded from making distributions other than those necessary to qualify and maintain our status as a REIT.
+The Third Amended and Restated Credit Facility also provides that our annual distributions may not exceed the greater of (1) 95% of our FFO or (2) the amount required for us to (a) qualify and maintain our REIT status and (b) avoid the payment of federal or state income or excise tax.
+If certain events of default exist or would result from a distribution, we may be precluded from making distributions other than those necessary to qualify and maintain our status as a REIT

-As of December 31, 2022, the Operating Partnership was in compliance with all then in-place Third Amended and Restated Credit Facility covenants.
+As of December 31, 2023, the Operating Partnership was in compliance with all then in-place Third Amended and Restated Credit Facility covenants.